-This course continues the study of compressible flow that was introduced in MEE353B - Thermodynamics II.
-The topics include flow in subsonic and supersonic nozzles and diffusers, supersonic wind tunnels, normal and oblique shock waves, oblique shock wave reflections, Prandtl Meyer Flow, flow in constant area ducts with friction, heating and cooling.
+This course continues the study of compressible flow that was introduced in MEE353 - Thermodynamics II.
+The topics include flow in subsonic and supersonic nozzles and diffusers, supersonic wind tunnels, normal and oblique shock waves, oblique shock wave reflections, Prandtl Meyer Flow, flow in constant area ducts with friction and heat exchange.
 The course emphasizes the application of the principles covered to practical engineering problems.
-The lectures supplemented by assigned problems, computer exercises, and laboratory experiments.
+The lectures are supplemented by assigned problems and laboratory experiments.